 12. Humidity Levels

-Orchids typically enjoy higher humidity and very dry air can lead to stress and yellowing leaves.
+Orchids like higher humidity.
+Very dry air can lead to stress and yellowing leaves.

 Ideal Humidity

-• Most orchids do well in humidity levels between 40-60%.
+- Most orchids do best in humidity levels between 40 to 60%.

 Maintaining Humidity

-• Mist the leaves lightly in the morning to avoid water sitting on leaves overnight.
+- Mist the leaves a little in the morning as you don’t want the water to be left sitting on the leaves throughout the night.

 Final Thoughts